TheXTech is a free and open-source game engine for Mario-like platforming games. There is a complete and extended

 Use the Right-Top icon to switch between installed games.
 Every game will has its own game saves storage, in-game settings, accessible episodes, etc.

-Download for Nintendo Switch
+Download for Wii

 Note:

-This is an in-development version of TheXTech prepared for the next release.
-You may encounter some issues using this version, so, please report them to us.
+This is an experimental version of TheXTech for Wii.
+You may encounter some issues using this version,

 The list of available TheXTech games that you can play